microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/README.md

 ### Harware recommendations

-In the containerized version we recommend to use the following specificaitons
+In the containerized version we recommend to use the following hardware specifications

 | | Minimal | Recommended
 | ---- | ---- | --- |